Nikon D850 versus Nikon D5

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the D850 is the clear winner of the match-up (10 : 4 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the D850 is the clear winner of the match-up (10 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D850 and the D5 in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D850 and the D5 in practical situations.
+User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+This is where reviews by experts come in.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.